 The best way to understand how Stephen Ministry works is to learn about three groups of people involved in this ministry: Stephen Leaders, Stephen Ministers, and care receivers.

 Stephen Leaders establish and direct Stephen Ministry in a congregation.
-They—
+Their responsibilities include:

 - build awareness of Stephen Ministry within the congregation and community